KudrinKonstantinA/lodb/README.md

 # Not much documentation

-- Creating a DB - CREAT DATABASE
+- Creating a DB - CREATE DATABASE
 - View the DB - SHOW DATABASE
 - Delete DB - DROP DATABASE
+- Using DB - USE
+- Creating a table - CREATE TABLE

 # It is expected in the next version.

-- Creating a table
 - Add data to tables
 - View data from tables